-J5.4(d) expresses the performance of a refrigerant chiller that is part of an air-conditioning system in accordance with an American Air-Conditioning & Refrigeration Institute standard.
+J5.4(d) expresses the performance of a refrigerant chiller of capacity up to 350 kWr that is part of an air-conditioning system in accordance with an American Air-Conditioning & Refrigeration Institute standard.
 This standard requires chillers to be tested at full load and at a series of part loads, which are then integrated into a single number part-load efficiency.
+Chillers of 350 kWr capacity and above are regulated under MEPS.